Methum-Minsuka/Esoft-Practicals-System/README.md

 ### 🔸 Login Flow:
 - When you click **Login**, the system checks if a folder matching your details exists in:
+If it exists ➝ You are successfully logged in.
+If not ➝ Login fails.